Apply for an initial H-1B

 - For postdoctoral fellowships: postdoctoral research appointment.

-- $325/$460* and $500 processing fee checks must be paid by the department.
+- $460 and $500 processing fee checks must be paid by the department.
 If the department would like to use Premium Processing, the department must also pay this fee ($1225).
 All checks must be separate and all are paid to the Departement of Homeland Security.
-H-1B Check Request Form. *please check with the IO to determine which fee amount will apply.
+H-1B Check Request Form.

 2. The IO and department manage the Prevailing Wage Determination (PWD) and Labor Condition Application (LCA) requirements.